Oklahoma City Blue

 Oklahoma City Blue Overview

 The Oklahoma City Blue are a professional basketball team based in Oklahoma City, Oklahoma, competing in the NBA G League as a member of the Western Conference.
-Established in 2001, the team has undergone relocations and rebranding, currently affiliated exclusively with the Oklahoma City Thunder.
-They play their home games at the Paycom Center and have won three league championships, including titles in 2004, 2005, and 2024.
-The Blue serve as a key development platform for NBA talent and are one of the league’s longest-standing franchises.
+Established in 2001, the franchise is one of the league’s longest-standing teams and has evolved through multiple relocations and rebranding cycles.
+The Blue operate as the exclusive developmental affiliate of the Oklahoma City Thunder, playing their home games at the Paycom Center.
+The organization holds a distinguished place in minor league basketball history, having captured three championships across different eras of the franchise.

 Founding and Organizational Origins